By AJ Danboise

 - Cabinets: Rearrange your cabinets so that any potentially poisonous substances or harmful objects are above the counters instead of below.
 For bottom cabinets, get locks or childproof safety latches.

 - Garbage Cans: Invest in a garbage can with a locking mechanism on the lid to keep curious fingers out of your trash.

-- Houseplants: Some houseplants have poisonous flowers or leaves that your baby might try to snack on.
-Keep them out of reach or get rid of them altogether and replace them with something safer.
+- Houseplants: Some houseplants have poisonous flowers or leaves that your baby might try to put their mouth on.
+Double-check with your doctor with what plants to keep, put out of reach or get rid of.

 - Bathtub: Never leave babies unattended in or around a bathtub.
 They can slip and hit their heads or drown in a minuscule amount of water.
-Lower the temperature of your water heater to at least 120 degrees Fahrenheit before bathing your baby.
 Never let your baby within reach of the faucet.
 Get a soft cover for the head of the faucet and a rubber mat or nonskid strips for the floor of the tub.

 - Toilet: Get a lock for the lid of your toilet so that your baby won’t lift it and topple inside.

 - Stairs: Keep babies safe from taking a tumble by installing plastic or wooden safety gates at the top of every staircase.

 - Windows: Older babies might meddle with the latches on your windows.
 Install guards preventing windows from opening more than three inches.
 Tie cords for blinds high out of your baby’s reach, so they don’t get caught.